 Alumni Christopher Ummer has been climbing to new heights in both his professional and personal life since graduating from Castleton University in 1985 with degrees in Physical Education and Athletic Training.
-Currently serving as the Director of Athletics at Lyndon State College, Ummer recently returned from a 17-day trek to the Everest Base Camp in Kathmandu, Nepal with four other American travelers.
+Currently serving as the Director of Athletics at Lyndon State College, Ummer recently returned from a 17-day trek to the Everest Base Camp in Nepal with four other American travelers.

 “Our top elevation was 17,200ft,” said Ummer.
 “Once you're above 10,000ft in elevation you really notice the decreased percentage of oxygen.”